 The clearest evidence we have that demons exist comes from accounts of violent “poltergeist” hauntings and exorcisms carried out by recognized religious authorities.
 Remember that demons are primordial beings and (at least theoretically) have never lived a human life.
 They are the embodiment of evil.

 Demons are inhuman spirits, or at least very ancient and evil human souls whose history throughout long eons of time have taught them how to manipulate huge amounts of spiritual energy for exclusively evil purposes.
 Their hauntings are different than regular ghost hauntings.
 A ghost is an “ordinary” earthbound human soul.
 It is usually a passive entity with limited powers and abilities.
 Ghosts behave in predictable ways, either wanting to communicate their plight or be left alone to contemplate their own misfortunes.
 They will materialize, sometimes communicating and sometimes not, and then disappear.
 If a ghost causes psychokinetic effects, they are minor, like the levitation of a figurine, the throwing of a small stone the turning of a doorknob or the breaking of a teacup.
+They might perform simple operations that don’t require much energy like flicking lights on or off, or turning on the TV or an electric appliance.
 They can also make noises, (sometimes loud noises), or move small objects from place to place.
 According to Ed Warren, ghosts rarely levitate anything that weighs more than a pound.
 They can be scary, but their manifestations are relatively weak, and if the entity isn’t malicious, a family can even coexist with a ghost in the house.
 Most ghosts are indifferent to religion and religious icons.

 Demons, on the other hand, are truly malevolent.
 They cause tremendous psychokinetic damage, sometimes leaving an entire house in shambles.
 The phenomena they produce are much more powerful and frightening than any ghost can produce.
 They can levitate heavy objects like refrigerators, washing machines and even people.
 In some exorcisms, large objects like chairs have even been seen to explode apart!
 If a demonic entity actually materializes, it often appears as a black whirling mass, which is their actual appearance.
 They most often present as black shadow figures so dark that people describe them as blacker than black, however, demons and devils can temporarily assume virtually any form they wish.
 Like any spirit, its outward appearance is created by its own inner thought processes.
 They also are accompanied by a strong stench of sulfur, excrement, rotting flesh and ozone.